PrinceCornNM/emberfire-account/README.md

-# Ember Fire Account
+# Emberfire Account

-This README outlines the details of collaborating on this Ember addon, Ember Fire Account.

-## Features

 Ember Fire Account provides an account dashboard where users can modify their information (e.g. phone or address), an authentication helper called `re-authenticate` for selectively rendering content when a user is logged in, and account menu that displays links to all account pages.
 Links are currently defined in `account-menu.js`, so they can also be modified there.

 ## Installation

-* `ember install emberfire-account`
+`ember install emberfire-account`

 ## Customization